Rezazare76/react-leaflet/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
 3. Start the development server with `npm run dev`.
-4. Open your browser and navigate to `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an enhancement in mind, please open an issue or submit a pull request.
-Let's make this project even better together.